Handssoap/Fitness-App/doc/sprint3/PB.md

   - user input fitness goal such as, weight loss, muscle gain, improve cardio
   - app outputs most fitting workout routine and diet based on input

-## User Story 18:

-As a bodybuilder, I want to track my daily protein intake so that I meet my muscle-building nutrition goals.

-- **Critera of Satisfaction**:
-  - user inputs how much protein they consumed everyday

 ## User Story 19:

 As a gym enthusiast, I want to be able to create and customize my own workout routines and diets so that I can focus on specific areas of my training.